CSS Basic User Interface Module Level 4

 Canonical order: per grammar

-This property is a shorthand for setting caret-color and caret-shape in one declaration.
+This property is a shorthand for setting caret-color, caret-animation, and caret-shape in one declaration.
 Omitted values are set to their initial values.

 This example illustrates using the various caret related properties in combination.
 They are used here to simulate the appearance of the caret on an old phosphor computer monitor.